 In order to live up to our potential, fear is something we are going to have to push through.

-Voicing my fears made them feel smaller, and I realized that I do not need to let fear have power over me.
+If you’re afraid, tell someone who’s braver than you.
+Voicing your fears will make them feel smaller, and it’ll help you realize that you do not need to let fear have power over you.

 “For God has not given us a spirit of fear, but of power and of love and of a sound mind.”
 2 Timothy 1:7